skhiggins/ra_guide/README.md

 When the PI shares a potential grant opportunity you should follow this steps.
 1. Check eligibility based on both country and topic
 2. Prepare a summary of the grant details for the PIs
+    a.
+Budget amount and the limitations on the usage of funding
+    b.
+How much involved the application and budget is?
+    c.
+What are the requirements to start an application?
+This can range from filling a form to submitting a full proposal
+    d.
+Any other application requirement
+    e.
+Project requirements: Final expected product, dissemination, etc.
+    f.
+What do the grant fund?
+Is the project a good fit?
 3. Create Asana tasks with internal deadlines
+4. Prepare a draft with the most relevant parts that you can fill

 ### Relevant information
 1. Internal deadlines are 1 month before the grant due date for ones submitted by a university (send a draft of the budget, proposal narrative, and budget narrative to the grants officer by then).